IepIweidieng/TJAPlayer3/tja.md

 Support:

-* In TaikoJiro, the firing order between the `#SECTION` command and a "branch"/path&ndash;determining point is indetermined when they occur at the same beat position.
+* In TaikoJiro, the firing order between the `#SECTION` command and a "branch"/path&ndash;determining point is indeterminate when they occur at the same beat position.

 ### *Proposal*: #SECTIONRESUME / #SECTIONEND